Mart1n1DE/NBAAnalytics/README.md

 1. Create a Python environment and install from requirements.txt.
 2. Create a Snowflake account and update environment variables with relevant user, password,and account data.
 3. Run the python scripts in the order of boxscoregeeks.py,eightytwogames.py,eightytwogamesfivemanlineup.py,snowflakeDBcreation.py,snowflakedatatransfer.py
-4. Check error.json for csvs with errors that you would like to use then run snowflakedatatransfer_forcorrectedfiles.py
+4. Check error.json for csvs with errors that you would like to use.
+Correct csvs as necessary then run snowflakedatatransfer_forcorrectedfiles.py
 5. Connect visualization tool to Snowflake database

 ### Heroku Usage